GenevieveBuckley/gitbook-template/README.md

 # MMI Training Material Gitbook Template
 This repository hosts a template for MMI's training material gitbooks.
-The idea is that this repo can be clone and modified for new training books.
-It also includes some basic instructions below for contributors to the book, including how to install the necessary requirements to edit and write the book using the [Gitbook editor](https://www.gitbook.com/editor).
+The idea is that this repo can be cloned and modified for new training books.
+It also includes some basic instructions below for book contributors/editors, including how to install the necessary requirements to edit books using the [Gitbook editor](https://www.gitbook.com/editor).

 ## Using this template
-If you haven't got `git` installed on your local machine or haven't signed up for a Github account, please first follow the contributor/editor instructions below to do that.
+If you haven't got `git` installed on your local machine and/or haven't signed up for a Github account, please follow the first 2 contributor/editor instructions below.

 1. Clone this repository to your local machine:
 ```